It is one of the most popular supplements used by people looking to build lean muscle mass, maximize performance, and increase strength.

-One of the biggest dictators of fat loss during training periods is the amount of work done and creatine can help increase your training volume.
+One of the most significant dictators of fat loss during training periods is the amount of work done, and creatine can help increase your training volume.

 Is Creatine Monohydrate Safe For Teens?

 Yes, creatine monohydrate is safe for teens.
-There is no research indicating that creatine has adverse effects in adolescents.
+There is no research indicating that creatine has adverse effects on adolescents.

 Is Creatine Monohydrate Safe For Older People?

 Yes, creatine is safe for older people.
-In fact, it may be helpful as there is preliminary evidence indicating that creatine may protect against neurocognitive decline and improve brain function in older individuals.
+It may be helpful as preliminary evidence indicates that creatine may protect against neurocognitive decline and improve brain function in older individuals.

-There are currently research studies further investigating the extent to which creatine supplementation may be beneficial for older people.
+There are currently research studies further investigating how creatine supplementation may be beneficial for older people.

 Does creatine monohydrate harm the liver?

 Of the more than 500 studies done on creatine, there is no evidence that creatine monohydrate damages the liver.
-Also, there are no real known mechanisms by which normal doses of creatine monohydrate can damage the liver.
+Also, there are no known mechanisms by which average doses of creatine monohydrate can damage the liver.

 What is Creapure® Creatine Monohydrate?